LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

    Attempts to create the directory at the path indicated when the dir object was created.
 The perms parameter indicates the permissions that the directory should be given.
-This defaults to the equivalent of rwxrwxrwx.
+This defaults to the equivalent of "rwxrwxrwx".

    This method will attempt to create any non-existent intermediate directories along the path with the same permissions.
 It does not alter the permissions